sfruzsi/peopleOnTheBus/README.md

 - Complexity check

 ## User story 1
-> As a User
+> As a bus driver
 > I want to calculate how many people are left on the bus after 1 stop
-> So that I can know the number
+> So that I can know how many are left

 ### Scenario 1
 Given a bus that has one stop